UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-rexx/overview.md

 * Output will now show the elapsed time of the REXX program
 * New output property RexxReturnCode will store the return code of the REXX program
 * Fixes output buffer issue when output has too much data
+* Arguments can now be as big as 248 characters

 ### Version 1